alainwolf/roll.urown.net/desktop/secrets/gnome-keyring.rst

 To use the current native versions of the agent for OpenSSH we need to to disable the Gnome Keyring agent.

+.. _disable ssh agent:

-Disabling the Gnome Keyring SSH Agent
+Disabling the Gnome-Keyring SSH Agent
 -------------------------------------

  * It doesn't handle newer SSH key formats (ed22519, etc);